lifeofreilly/design-patterns/README.md

 ## /singleton
 The Singleton Pattern ensures a class has only one instance, and provides a global point to access it.

+##/state
+The State Pattern allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

 ## /strategy
 The Strategy Pattern defines a family of algorithims, encapsulates each one, and makes them interchangable.
 Strategy lets the algorithims vary independently from clients that use it.